pdh11/cotton/cotton-usb-host/README.md

 ## Using cotton-usb-host with a Raspberry&nbsp;Pi Pico

-This crate configures the Raspberry&nbsplPi Pico's USB peripheral for USB host mode _only_, and not USB device mode.
+This crate configures the Raspberry&nbsp;Pi Pico's USB peripheral for USB host mode _only_, and not USB device mode.
 So before running your code, make sure that the USB connector on your Raspberry&nbsp;Pi Pico is plugged into a USB device, and not into another USB host such as a